 About The Band

-We’ve navigated a unique path on the jazz circuit, playing such venues as, The Boulder Theater, St. Julien Hotel, Vita, Forest Room Five and The Hornet.
+We’ve navigated a unique path on the jazz circuit, playing such venues as, The Boulder Theater, St. Julien Hotel, Vita, Forest Room Five, The Hornet and Biju’s

 Our improvisational approach to music is informed by each new situation.
 Our name is inspired by the shapes, textures and colors of Frank Gehry’s Guggenheim Museum in Bilbao Spain.